 As you said, Tom, it would be foolish (and very “un-Australian”) NOT to pay you!

 And so she paid you willingly, Tom, because you were just so caring and concerned for her wellbeing.

 Which is why Maria understood completely when you ever-so-politely insisted, that you have the cash up front to buy materials NOW.

 To be honest, finding people that actually do care as much as you do, Tom, is pretty thin on the ground these days.
 Especially hearing all the dreadful stories about elderly people being scammed by all sorts of dodgy tradesmen and fake utility servicemen.

-And then these fraudsters just randomly turn up at people's doors unscrupulously offering so-called urgent maintenance on phone, gas or power lines (because nobody dares mess with a potentially broken one of these).
+And then these fraudsters who just randomly turn up at people's doors, unscrupulously offering so-called urgent maintenance on phone, gas or power lines (because nobody dares mess with a potentially broken one of these).

 As a scare tactic – IT'S PERFECT!